Home Spotlight How To Negotiate Your Salary After a Job Offer

 Even if you don’t have what you consider “impressive” credentials in these areas, recognize your own value.
 Everyone brings something unique to the table.

-Settle on a specific figure: Before you finalize that number, keep in mind that it’s essential to consider tax deductions.
+Then, settle on a specific figure: Before you finalize that number, keep in mind that it’s essential to consider tax deductions.
 Your net income after taxes is what truly matters.

 Paycheck Calculator